Hi, I'm Maewyn (not real name)

 #Link to this answer of 'Why don't you leave the mormon church alone?' by Maewyn Why don't you leave the mormon church alone?
 See more answers about 'Why don't you leave the mormon church alone?'

 Because it's something harmful, I won’t just sit back and ignore it.
 I spent years in it, and now I’m speaking up.
-If they can push their beliefs on everyone, I can sure as hell share my truth.
+If they can push their beliefs on everyone, I sure as hell can share my truth.
 If the church didn’t want us speaking out, they shouldn’t have taught us to be persistent missionaries.

 #Link to this answer of 'What do you feel or know about the Book of Mormon and DNA Studies?' by Maewyn What do you feel or know about the Book of Mormon and DNA Studies?
 See more answers about 'What do you feel or know about the Book of Mormon and DNA Studies?'